rockset/rockset-js/packages/dev-ui/README.md

-# Rockset Projects UI
+# Rockset Developer UI

-This is the home of the Rockset Projects UI.
-All documentation for the Rockset Projects UI is consolidated at [Rockset Projects Server](../dev-server).
+This is the React code for the Rockset Developer UI.
+All documentation for the Rockset Developer UI is consolidated [here](../dev-server).